yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 ## Next Steps

-#### Function
+#### Functionality

-- Create a searchable database for users to find other people's clothing in the app.
+- Build a searchable community outfit database

 #### Usability testing

-- Follow-up usability testing of new applications.
+- Conduct follow-up testing on new features
-- Identify the gap between digital and physical connectivity
+- Study the relationship between physical garments and their digital representations

 #### Looking forward to next insight...